fuzzychin/tdl-exercise/Readme.md

 - This branch has a simple failing test to verify your installation works.

-- Change your working directory to 'app': `cd app`
+- cd to the `./app` directory and run the command:

+      ../lein spec -f d

-- Run `../lein spec -f d`.
-This will run the lein too from the parent directory and reveal the failing test that you can go fix.
+- you should see a failing test that you can fix to pass.